xi72yow/nodejs-deb/README.md

 ./scripts/update-repo.sh --no-sign  # Generate unsigned repo metadata
 ```

+## Static linking

+The packages use official Node.js tarballs from nodejs.org, which bundle dependencies like OpenSSL, ICU, libuv, zlib, and others statically.
+Only base system libraries (libc6, libstdc++6, libgcc-s1) remain dynamically linked.

+This is a deliberate choice: different Node.js versions require different versions of these libraries, and bundling them avoids dependency conflicts when running multiple versions side by side.
+The trade-off is that security patches for bundled libraries (e.g. OpenSSL) come through new Node.js releases rather than system-wide `apt upgrade`.
+Since this repository only offers actively supported versions (LTS + Current), which receive regular upstream security updates, this is effectively a non-issue.

 ## Security

 - Tarballs are downloaded from `nodejs.org` and verified against official `SHASUMS256.txt`